 You know a trip is going to start well when you are met at the airport by a man called Ruben, who greets you with an appreciative, “Encantado (enchanted to meet you)”, kisses your hand and later offers you a slice of pizza.
-I had just arrived in Tenerife for a week of hiking with Whereabouts Holidays.
-I am their Ambassador and they wanted me to try our their Walking Paradise Tenerife trip.
+I had just arrived in Tenerife for a week of self-guided but supported hiking.
 As it turned out, I was glad I politely declined Ruben’s kind offer of pizza because the road from the airport to Garachico was a dizzying spin of las culvas – my first new Spanish word – hairpin bends.
 I was also very glad I didn’t have to use my next new Spanish words, “Para el auto!
 Voy a vomitar!!” (stop the car, I am going to be sick) although it was a close-run thing.

 The first few hours of the first day set the tone.
 Up, up, up, up on a clearly-marked path through rocky, wooded terrain, looking out on to a dazzling blue sea.
 The weather was ideal; clear, sunny and warm but not hot enough to get badly burnt.
 Hot enough to get very sweaty, though, and I smelt gratifyingly goat-like by the time I got in every evening – always the sign of a proper day’s walking.